benpate/data/README.md

 ## Pull Requests Welcome

 This library is a work in progress, and will benefit from your experience reports, use cases, and contributions.
-If you have an idea for making Rosetta better, send in a pull request.
+If you have an idea for making this library better, send in a pull request.
 We're all in this together! 📚